 Before getting into all the necessary equipment for wall pilates, why should you choose this apparatus and not the standard that we often see traditionally used?

-- It is cheaper – A Pilates class tends to cost as much as it does – not only because instructors need to go through extensive training but also because Pilates equipment, specifically the reformer table, is quite expensive.
+- It is cheaper – A Pilates class tends to cost as much as it does – not only because instructors need to go through extensive training but also because Pilates equipment, specifically the reformer bed, is quite expensive.

 A wall pilates unit, on the other hand, is much more affordable.
 As a new studio owner, you are already putting down so much money.
 Getting wall pilates equipment will be less painful to your pockets as compared to reformers.